A Comprehensive Guide to Virtual Events

-For example, instead of creating a virtual summit on digital marketing trends in 2020, you could pick one trend - say Instagram ads for Tech Startups.
+For example, instead of creating a virtual summit on digital marketing trends, you could pick one trend - say Instagram ads for Tech Startups.

 If your tribe is social media marketers at startups, this virtual summit will appeal to them way more than a general one on digital marketing.

 Most people think speakers will be the main draw in whether people register or not.
 However, in my experience, this is rarely the case.